mjkrause/howto/useful_bash_cmds.md

 ```
 That writes the environment variables into the file in the temporary directory.
 Run `tail -f /tmp/my.env`: you see that there's isn't much.
 So if you need some environment variables you best have them saved in a file (e.g., `.env`) in the project root or somewhere and source them.

 The cron shell isn't an interactive shell or a login shell.
-It doesn't run `bash` neither.
-So to make understand bash commands paste the following on top of the cron file.
+Neither does it run `bash`.
+So to make bash commands have effects, paste the following on top of the cron file.
 Open the cron file with `$ crontab -e` (should open in your favorite editor).
 The paste something like
 ```bash
 SHELL=/bin/bash
 PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin:/path/to/your/script:/snap/bin
 SCRIPT_DIR=/path/to/your/script/
 ```
 The first line makes bash the default shell to execute commands in that file.
-Then run `echo $PATH` in a terminal, and take the output from it to paste it here.
+To find out what `PATH` should contain, run `echo $PATH` in a terminal and copy the output from it to paste it into the crontab file.
 If cron needs to find executables, say `jq`, run `$ which jq`, and add the output to `PATH`.

 The shell cron uses is the Bourne shell, and it uses `sh` to execute commands, but I think it's easier to just use bash instead.